 TIME TO CHECK IN

-Although it was light outside, it’s around 11.15 by the time we dress the children in warm clothing, we could see that the light was fading fast, we took advantage of the free sledges that are available from the Santa Claus Holiday Village reception area, sit the children in, drag them along, easy peasy, and head towards the very large archway that leads to the accommodation.
-In the day time it looks magnificent towering towards the sky, and at night, I say night but it’s actually dark from around 13.30; when the arch is lit up, it looks just as spectacular.
+Although it was light outside, it’s around 11.15 by the time we dress the children in warm clothing.
+The light was fading fast.
+We took advantage of the free sledges that are available from the Santa Claus Holiday Village reception area, sit the children in, drag them along, easy peasy, and head towards the very large archway that leads to the accommodation.
+In the day time the arch looks magnificent towering towards the sky.
+At night, I say night but it’s actually dark from around 13.30; when the arch is lit up, it looks just as spectacular.

 LET THE EXPLORING BEGIN